 - They are specific to this task so you’ve more options available.

-- They will allow multiple backup scenarios/scripts to be created, where as the Time Machine set up needs changing between backup scenarios
+- They will allow many backup scenarios/scripts to be created.
+Whereas your Time Machine set up needs changing between backup set ups.

-- Will need to check and download the compatible version for your operating system, particularly before upgrading your Mac’s operating system
+- You’ll need to check and download the compatible version for your operating system.
+Particularly before upgrading your Mac’s operating system.

-If the worst happen and you loose your external hard drive with your photos, videos or project files on.
-You can use your Time Machine backup to restore.
+And an extra backup is perfect if the worst happens.
+And your external hard drive with your photos, videos or project files on fails.

-Indeed you can use your Time Machine backup of your Mac’s internal hard drive to boot from if your Mac’s internal drive fails.
-You can boot from your Time Machine backup.
+Plus you can use your Time Machine backup of your Mac’s internal drive to boot from.
+If your Mac’s internal drive fails.

-When you need an exact copy of an external hard drive on your Mac a clone copy of your external drive to another external hard drive may be just what you need.
+When you need an exact copy of an external hard drive on your Mac.
+A clone copy of your external drive to another external hard drive may be just what you need.
 You can read about that here.

-Although the best way of creating a bootable drive is to create a clone copy of your Mac’s internal drive – its boot drive, and this article will tell you how.
+The best way of creating a bootable drive is to create a clone copy of your Mac’s internal drive.
+It’s called a boot drive and this article will tell you how.

 And if you want to learn how to restore from a Time Machine backup.
 You’ll find an article on that too.
-Just follow that link.
+Just follow this link.